Adldap2/Adldap2-Laravel/README.md

 Login a user regularly using `Auth::attempt($credentials);`.
 Using `Auth::user()` when a user is logged in will return your configured `App\User` model in `config/auth.php`.

+#### Synchronizing Attributes

+Inside your `config/adldap_auth.php` file there is a configuration option named `sync_attributes`.
+This is an array of attributes where the key is the User model attribute, and the value is the active directory users attribute.

+By default, the User models `name` attribute is synchronized to the AD users `cn` attribute.
+This means, upon login, the users `name` attribute will be set to the active directory common name (`cn`) attribute.
+Feel free to add more attributes here, however be sure that your database table contains the key you've entered.